KarlZylinski/Bowtie/README.md

 [] Convert callstack capturer to struct of function ptrs [] Convert render_material
 [] Convert resource_lut
-[] Remove render target ctor and free texture in renderer.cpp [] Convert render_world.
-In here store the different drawable data and drawables as indices into these.
-Keep an array of free entries.
 [] MAYBE convert renderer to struct + namespace and ditch irenderer for struct of func ptrs.

 ## Style